nakujaproject/Nakuja_Recovery_Tests/Recovery_tests/outputs/Range_Test2/Range_Test_2_Report.md

 ## Hardware/Design Notes
 - Circuit inspection revealed slightly broken traces on the base station PCB; etching procedure or design needs rethinking.
 Use larger traces.
 - Consider using perforated boards for future builds.

+---
+## Conclusion
-- Conclusion: Amplifier was likely not powered, as seen from RSSI values (should be -20 to -70 at close range).
+Amplifier was likely not powered, as seen from RSSI values (should be -20 to -70 at close range).
 Team should have detected this before departing.
 A multimeter test should be part of pre-test procedure.

 ---